lylpask/lylpask.github.io/README.md

 **Operations Research Consultant**, Whiting School of Engineering

-*Baltimore, MD.
-January 2018 - PRESENT*
+*Baltimore, MD |  January 2018 - PRESENT*

 - Created season schedules used by entire MiLB leagues.
 Met challenging client demands from 14+ baseball teams and league officials, through combinatorial optimization.
 - Achieved robust solutions 30\% more optimal than hand-drawn schedules, in a fraction of the time through integer programming, supercomputing resources, and cutting-edge optimization algorithms.

-Skills and Background
+Coursework and Academic Background
 ----------
 * Applied Mathematics
     * Concentration in statistics.
 Understand applications and derivations of numerous learning procedures (PCA, SVD, random forest, Spectral Embedding, etc).
 Some background in statistical theory (performance measures, testing, exponential families, asymptotics).